android/platform_external_protobuf/java/README.txt

 - toByteArray(...) and mergeFrom(...) are now static functions of MessageNano.
 - "bytes" are of java type byte[].
+- A new generator parameter "java_nano_generate_has", if true, generates a public boolean variable has<fieldname> accompanying the optional or required field (not present for repeated fields, groups or messages).
+It is set to false initially and upon clear().
+If parseFrom(...) reads the field from the wire, it is set to true.
+This is a way for clients to inspect the "has" value upon parse.
+If it is set to true, writeTo(...) will ALWAYS output that field (even if field value is equal to its default).

 IMPORTANT: If you have fields with defaults